ZebraRoy/read-docs-mcp/README.md

 #### Learning How to Use a Component

 ```
-I need to implement a form with validation using the [Package Name] library.
+Using the read-docs-{PackageName} MCP, I need to implement a form with validation using the [Package Name] library.
 Please:

 1. Show me the available components
 2. Get details on the Form component